An evidence-based assessment of mining company policies and practices

 The Responsible Mining Foundation (RMF) shares the position of many organisations and people around the world who support responsible mining but are concerned about the many urgent and compelling matters that impact societies and environments in producing countries.

 Mining is a significant contributor to the GDP and exports of many low- and middle-income economies.
 As a sector with large-scale and far-reaching potential, mining can also support achievement of the UN Sustainable Development Goals.
 However, the one-time removal of these non-renewable resources has often failed to catalyse economic development, and for too many people and too many environments, mining brings lasting disruptive consequences.

-The overarching purpose of the Responsible Mining Index (RMI) is to see the full potential of minerals and metals mining positively benefit economic development, improve the lives of people and respect the environments of producing countries, particularly in some of the world’s poorest regions, while ensuring that mining companies also benefit in a fair and viable way.
+The Responsible Mining Index (RMI) supports the principle that minerals and metals mining should benefit the economies, improve the lives of people and respect the environments of producing countries, while also benefiting mining companies in a fair and viable way.

-With this in mind, the specific goal of the Responsible Mining Index is to encourage continuous improvement in responsible mining by transparently assessing the performance of 30 large, geographically dispersed mining companies on economic, environmental, social and governance (EESG) issues, and highlighting leading practice.
+With this in mind, the goal of RMI is to encourage continuous improvement in responsible mining across the industry by transparently assessing the policies and practices of large, geographically dispersed mining companies on a range of economic, environmental, social and governance (EESG) issues, with the emphasis on leading practice and learning.

 RMI assesses companies from the perspective of what society can reasonably expect of large-scale mining companies, and examines the extent to which companies are addressing a range of EESG issues in a systematic manner across all their mining activities and throughout the project lifecycle.